NULLBERRY-STUDIO/budget-buddy/README.md

 - View a breakdown of monthly expenses with customizable categories
 - Find affordable neighborhoods in Berlin based on their budget
 - Visualize neighborhood data on an interactive map
-- Access all features in multiple languages
+- Access all features in multiple languages with complete translations

 ## Features